 - Contribution to development of the United States,

 - Global impact,

 - Enduring value of their achievements.

-Students can use the Take Notes templates available to them from the Templates tab of their Wixie Projects panel.
-They can also start Wixie projects from scratch to create the pages for their presentation, adding images, text, and voice narration to make their case.
+Students can use Wixie to create their nomination presentations; adding images, text, and voice narration to make their case.

 Have students share their presentations with other students.
 As candidates are presented, ask students to evaluate the nominees.
 If you have standout applications, work together to edit and improve and then submit the work by emailing their project URL to email@example.com.